gramineproject/gsc/Examples/aks-attestation/README.md

-# Gramine Attestation Inside AKS cluster
+# Gramine attestation inside AKS cluster

 This guide demonstrates how Gramine DCAP attestation quote can be generated and verified from within an AKS cluster.
 Here, we provide an end-to-end example to help Cloud Solution Providers